decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 engine.removeEntity(cube)
 ```

-Removed entities are also removed from all [Entity groups]().
+Removed entities are also removed from all [Component groups]().
 If your scene has a pointer referencing a removed entity, it will remain in memory, allowing you to still access and change its component's values and add it back.

 If a removed entity has child entities, you can determine what to do with them through the optional second and third arguments of the `.removeEntity()` function.